 The crown jewel for passionate hikers, however, is the Zhuilu Historic Trail.
 Billed as the gorge’s most challenging and rewarding hike, the trail starts from Cimu Bridge and winds up a track so narrow that two hikers do not have room to pass.
 It is not for casual walkers, but those who relish a challenge will be rewarded at the end with superb views from a footbridge suspended across the gorge near Swallow Grotto.There are good accommodation options right in the gorge itself, ranging from five-star hotels, hostels and cabins to first-come, first-served campsite facilities.

-Want to find out more about the highlights of Taiwan?
+Want to find out more about the best hiking areas in Taiwan?
 Check out our comprehensive guide: